 Protein Nuclear Magnetic Resonance (NMR)

-NMR is available as an orthogonal assessment, alongside CD analysis, for secondary and tertiary structure determination.
+BioPharmaSpec recommends NMR analysis of biopharmaceutical products for the high-end assessment of higher order structure (HOS).
+The US FDA has also stated in numerous presentations that NMR is used in their laboratories to provide a detailed assessment of HOS.
+NMR is an orthogonal assessment, alongside CD analysis, for secondary and tertiary structure determination.
 The technique is particularly useful in the early stages of biopharmaceutical development and for initial comparability assessments.

 Differential Scanning Calorimetry (DSC)